 In today’s technological age, almost 80 percent of teens in America own a cell phone, and almost half of them have smartphones.
 Consequently, texting and driving has become a major cause of auto accidents involving teens.
 Aside from text messaging, social media use creates the same level of distraction for young drivers.

 After my accident I was in pursuit of a law firm to handle my case.
 After careful consideration, I selected Staver Accident Injury Lawyers, P.C.
 The initial phone conversation left me with a comfortability I didn’t receive from other firms I spoke with.
 I felt content with the team handling my case.
 I was adequately informed of the case status.
 The team at Staver Accident Injury Lawyers, P.C. worked diligently on my case.
 If you are in need of a law firm that will fight for you, try Staver Accident Injury Lawyers, P.C.

 It is important to guide teenagers through their first years of driving and educate them on safe driving practices.
 However, some accidents cannot be prevented.
 If you or your child suffered a serious car accident injury involving a teenage driver, you will need an experienced Chicago personal injury attorney for legal assistance.

-Staver Accident Injury Lawyers, P.C. can help you recover the compensation that you deserve.
+Find out if Staver Accident Injury Lawyers, P.C. can help you recover the compensation that you deserve.
 Call us now to schedule a free case consultation with one of our knowledgeable car accident injury attorneys or review some of our recent results that we have achieved.